 At WorkNest HR, we’re known for our bespoke service and the quality of our support.
 Not only is our expertise unmatched, but we take the time to know you so that we can function as a true extension of your team.

-- 40 employed HR Consultants, many of whom are CIPD qualified, chartered and fellows
+- 40 employed HR Consultants, most of whom are CIPD qualified, chartered and fellows

 - A dedicated Organisational Development Team of specialist trainers and consultants